EvanForsythe/BB485/week03.md

 Steps:
 1. Go to this website: `https://www.shoot.bio/`
 2. Paste in the Arabidopsis thaliana ATP synthase protein sequence.
-   - You can find this in the original fasta file.
+   - You can find this in the original fasta file from the shared directory.
 It should include the ">Arabidopsis_thaliana..." line plus the protein sequence directly after that.
 4. Search "All domains of life"
 5. Download the sequence files ("Export Sequences" at the top).
    - You'll need to download the file to your computer.
 Then you can open in any text editor and then use copy/paste to create a new fasta file on the HPC.
 The end goal is that you want a fasta file with all the (unaligned) sequences in your HPC so you can work with it for downstream steps.
 7. Use mafft to make a multiple sequence alignment
 8. Use the multiple sequence alignment to infer a ML tree
-   - This analysis could take much longer.
+   - This analysis could take much longer than our example from class.
 You'll need to use a job submission to run your raxml command.
 I recommend 12 threads and 12 CPUs.
 Please ask me if you have questions about how to do that.
 9. Once you have a Newick file, use python to create a PDF of that file.
    - You can use to python code from the tutorial.
 Note that you don't need to run that python code from inside of a job.
    - Note that we probably don't want to root with Arabidopsis thaliana.
-However, we don't have an a priori outgroup to use for rooting.
+However, we don't have an a priori outgroup to use for rooting in this case, so there's no obvious choice for an outgroup.
 Instead, root your tree by the branch that looks the longest when you visualize the tree.
 Using the longest branch as the root is a decent assumption when you don't have a clear outgroup.
 11. Submit a writeup assignment that includes the following items:
    - A PDF of the tree
    - A screenshot of the MSA alignment (visualized on the NCBI sequence viewer)
    - Write a "Results section" (expected length about 2-3 sentances per question) that answers the following questions based on the tree:
-      - Do the plant species on the tree form a monophyletic clade?
+      1. Do the plant species on the tree form a monophyletic clade?
 If so, what is the bootstrap support for the branch leading to the clade?
 If not, describe the topology of the tree and how it does not place plants as a clade.
-      - Do the animal species on the tree from a monophyletic clade?
+      2. Do the animal species on the tree from a monophyletic clade?
 If so, what is the bootstrap support for the branch leading to the clade?
 If not, describe the topology of the tree and how it does not place animals as a clade.
-      - Has there been gene duplication of the ATP synthase protein sequence?
+      3. Has there been gene duplication of the ATP synthase protein sequence?
 Note: you can submit your writeup in whatever format your prefer.
 One suggestion would be to embed the pdf/screen-shot in a word document and answer the questions in that same document.